Construction Machinery — Africa

 Certification Process

-1. Confirm the specific certification requirements of the destination country, organize and prepare application materials including application form, export commercial documents, qualified product test report and enterprise qualification documents.
+Confirm the specific certification requirements of the target country, sort out and prepare application materials: including application form, export commercial documents, qualified product test reports and enterprise qualification documents;

-2. Submit the application and pay the corresponding certification fee, then complete the pre-review of official documents.
+Submit the application and pay the corresponding certification fee, complete the pre-review of official documents;

-3. Cooperate to complete the pre-shipment inspection or factory audit.
+Cooperate to complete the pre-shipment inspection or factory audit process;

-4. Obtain the conformity certificate for customs clearance after passing the review.
+Obtain the conformity certificate for customs clearance after passing the audit.